davidlpoole/davidlpoole/README.md

  🌱 I'm currently working on:  -->

-🧗 When I'm not coding, I'm hiking, climbing, or mountain biking...
+🧗 When I'm not coding, I'm tramping, camping, climbing, bouldering...

 <!-- <div> -->